Our Luteolin supplement is a natural anti-inflammatory.

-If it is possible to reduce the inflammation in the body, then it might also be viable to prevent and treat many diseases that occur as a result of that inflammation.
+Reducing inflammation in the body may help combat the development of more serious, long-term health conditions.
 However, more research is needed to determine exactly what anti-inflammatory effects luteolin may have on other conditions.

 We know from research that a reduction in efficiency of the mitochondria – the cells' powerhouses – leads to increased generation of free radicals and is thus directly linked to the aging process as a whole.

 Some studies suggest that luteolin may combat mitochondrial aging by activating cellular antioxidant production, and may justifiably claim the title "anti-aging molecule."

 Additionally, it is now well-established that certain neurological functions, such as memory, cognition, and motor function, can be disrupted by interleukin 6 (IL-6) type cytokines.
 These molecules cause inflammation of healthy cells and prevent them from functioning optimally.

 Certain studies involving mice have shown that luteolin can eliminate excessive inflammatory cytokines in the brain, such as interleukin 6 and interleukin 1b, by acting on microglial cells, thus maintaining cognitive function, particularly memory and learning.
 In addition, luteolin helps reduce levels of amyloid protein by protecting mitochondria from free radical attack.

-There is also an overwhelming amount of evidence from studies suggesting that eating flavonoid-rich foods may help stave off dementia.
-In fact, these foods benefit both learning and memory functions.
+There is also an overwhelming amount of evidence suggesting that eating flavonoid-rich foods may benefit both learning and memory functions.

 Oxidative stress refers to the imbalance between free radicals and antioxidants in your body.
-This imbalance has been linked to a myriad of conditions, including:
+This imbalance has been linked to several aspects of overall health including:

 Studies have shown luteolin, along with other flavonoids, to be effective at counteracting oxidative damage to DNA (using the Trolox test).
 In fact, this natural substance is able to prevent oxidative damage to cellular DNA from occurring, thus enabling DNA integrity to remain perfectly intact.

-In addition, enzymatic and genetic activity depends on the constant re-methylation of DNA, which protects the body from a whole range of degenerative diseases.
-It seems luteolin helps maintain healthy methylation, preventing mutations to DNA that damage cells and are linked to cancer.
+In addition, enzymatic and genetic activity depends on the constant re-methylation of DNA, which protects the body from a whole range of degenerative conditions.
+Luteolin may help maintain healthy methylation, preventing mutations to DNA that damage cells.